 The Blair Witch Project premiered at The Sundance Film Festival in 1999 before breaking box office records on July 30th of the same year.
-While the film was extensively criticized for shaky, disorientating camera work, it became an instant cult classic.
+While the picture was extensively criticized for shaky, disorientating camera work, it became an instant cult classic.
 Crowned one of the most successful independent films of all time, The Blair Witch Project grossed $248 million worldwide with a measly $60,000 budget.
-Without the use of high-end cameras and film equipment, the film achieved an amateurish charm that made it feel all the more real.
-Though not the progenitor of the found-footage film technique, The Blair Witch Project introduced and popularized amateur first-person filming.
-And thus gave way to the slew of found footage films that would sweep the next two decades.
+Without the use of high-end cameras and film equipment, the feature achieved an amateurish charm that made it feel all the more real.
+Though not the progenitor of the found-footage technique, The Blair Witch Project introduced and popularized amateur first-person filming.
+And thus gave way to the slew of found footage films that would sweep the next two decades and beyond.
 Without The Blair Witch Project, in fact, most of the found footage films to hit the market in the mid-2000s would’ve never happened.

 Paranormal Activity (2007)

 Young couple Micah and Katie move into the quiet suburbs of San Diego, ready to begin their life together.
 Katie believes that a presence has always followed her throughout the course of her life.
 Micah, ever the skeptic, begins recording their daily activities in hopes of catching this ‘presence.’
 When small footsteps and misplaced keys turn to violent screeches and self-combusting fires, the young couple find themselves trapped in their own hell.